RichardDooling/ArtBizLaw/Trademark/Trademark.md

 #### FACTS

-Viewing the evidence in the light most favorable to Lamothe and Jones, the nonmoving parties, the facts pertinent to this appeal are that Lamothe, Jones and Crosby are coauthors of two songs entitled "Scene of the Crime," and "I'm Insane."
+&hellip;Lamothe, Jones and Crosby are coauthors of two songs entitled "Scene of the Crime," and "I'm Insane."
 These works were composed while Lamothe, Jones and Crosby were members of a band called Mac Meda.
 After Mac Meda disbanded, Crosby joined another musical group called RATT.
 While Crosby